Copious Amounts Of Rain Not Enough To End California's Drought

 Some have suggested that the state regulators haven’t done enough to tackle the drought issue.

-“There seems to be other options with technology and all of that, that it seems like we would have made a bigger effort to get water to other parts of the (state),” said Lee Jackson, who lives in Sacramento.
+“There seems to be other options with technology and all of that…it seems like we would have made a bigger effort to get water to other parts of the (state),” said Lee Jackson, who lives in Sacramento.

 That may be changing.
 To help guide the state, Gov. Jerry Brown has tasked the State Water Resources Control Board to come up a formal plan to tackle the state’s uncertain water supply.

 Part of the goal is to “make conservation a normal kind of thing, not a drought response,” said Frances Spivy-Weber.
-She is the vice chair of the board.
-According to her, the new plan won’t bring about drastic changes, but it will begin to focus on a long-ignored aspect of the state’s water problem: leaking pipes.
+She’s the vice chair of the board and says the new plan won’t bring about drastic changes, but will focus on a long-ignored aspect of the state’s water problem: leaking pipes.

 “Those pipes are constantly under pressure and they break,” she said.